Ready to nail your email marketing strategy? Here are the top 10 hottest email marketing trends blowing up our inboxes right now.

 To learn more about how you can use social media to your advantage, read up on all the top Social Media Trends for 2021, including short-form video, social commerce, augmented reality and personalized marketing.

 Word-of-mouth is arguably the most effective form of marketing on the planet.
 In fact, 90% of people are more likely to trust a brand if it’s recommended through word-of-mouth – even from strangers!
 With nearly 95% of shoppers now reading online reviews before buying, testimonials have transformed the way consumers behave online.

-TLDR: customer and user feedback – whether it be written reviews, follow-up calls, surveys or peer-to-peer reviews from sites like Yelp and Trustpilot – is a marketing goldmine just waiting to be discovered.
+TLDR: customer and user feedback – whether it be written reviews, follow-up emails or calls, surveys or peer-to-peer reviews from sites like Yelp and Trustpilot – is a marketing goldmine just waiting to be discovered.
 So, why not feature it in your email or newsletter for all your subscribers to see?